 Do all dogs have armpits?

-The answer is yes – all dogs have armpits!
+Yes, all dogs have areas where their front legs meet their body, commonly referred to as “armpits.”
+These regions, however, lack sweat glands in the same way human armpits do.
 Armpits are not unique to certain breeds or individual dogs.
 They are a standard part of the anatomy of all canines.

 Every furry friend from Great Danes to Chihuahuas has two armpits – one under each front leg.
 The armpits may be more visible on short-haired dogs, but they are present on long-haired dogs too, even if the pit is covered by fur.